WillemToorenburgh/owi-ansible-test/roles/monitoring_stack/README.md

   folder: "Node"
 ```

-### Defaults
+### Vars

-All the values in `defaults/main.yml` are there for convenience and generally don't need to be changed.
-The exception is `monitoring_stack_docker_compose_state`, which can be used to force the Docker compose project to restart, tear down, etc.
+All the values in `vars/main.yml` are there for role-internal use and generally don't need to be changed.

 ## Working with Dashboard JSON files